ROCm/rocDecode/README.md

 * Header files into `/opt/rocm/include/rocdecode`
 * Samples folder into `/opt/rocm/share/rocdecode`
 * Documents folder into `/opt/rocm/share/doc/rocdecode`

->[!NOTE]
-> FFmpeg dev install is required to run samples and tests.

 * To verify your installation using a sample application, run: